 That’s one reason she tries to counsel children and teens she is treating for other skin conditions.
 She’ll show them photos of people who been in the sun most of their lives and others who haven’t.

 “It’s hard to say you shouldn’t tan.
 So tell them, ‘We know that everybody is going to age, but do you really want to look 60 when your girlfriends look 40?’ ”

 The idea behind "Melanoma Monday" was to encourage at least annual skin checks.
 Scheduling them more frequently is even better to stay abreast of this fast-growing disease.

 “It’s a great idea to pick a day once a month to look over your body,” Smith said.
 “If you see something of concern, get it checked out.”

 Normal moles are usually oval or round growths and uniform in color — tan, brown or black.
 They are often about the size of a pencil eraser with distinct borders.

 New or changing new moles should be evaluated according to the A-B-C-D-E checklist.

-“Remember,” Smith said, “melanoma can develop anywhere on or inside your body.
+“Remember,” Smith said, “melanoma can develop anywhere.
 Fortunately, the skin can be examined regularly — with your own eyes or those of your partner.”

 Learn more about melanoma and how to spot it ›